Pittsburgh, the birthplace of AI, is also an artificial intelligence smart city.

 $15,000,000 Capital Investment

-Two of Carnegie Mellon’s top AI + robotics researchers now lead Facebook’s newest AI lab in Pittsburgh on the university’s campus.
+Two of Carnegie Mellon’s top AI + robotics researchers now lead one of social media’s newest AI labs in Pittsburgh on the university’s campus.

 Jun 2018 Bosch